 In 2014, Facebook Events presented a great opportunity.
 It was one of the most active surfaces of the platform without substantial product and design investment.

-During my tenure (2015→2016), we split Events to 2 products: a focused social product for personal events, and a flexible platform for public events.
+As product design lead (2015→2016), I and the team split Events to 2 products: a focused social product for personal events, and a flexible platform for public events.

 Events was one of the unsuspected success stories on Facebook.
 In 2014, it captured a generous portion of Facebook's engagement metrics without significant investment beyond maintenance and cosmetic updates.